-The interest charges in the year are in line with the ones budgeted by the Company as a result of the contracts concluded in 2008 for fixing the six-month Euribor under the two main loan agreements.
-The financial revenue for 2013 is BGN 74 thousand lower than the one reported in 2012, which is mainly due to the effect of the lower interests received in the bank accounts of the Company.
+The interest charges in the year are in line with the ones budgeted by The Group as a result of the contracts concluded in 2008 for fixing the six-month Euribor under the two main loan agreements.
+The financial revenue for 2013 is BGN 77 thousand lower than the one reported in 2012, which is mainly due to the effect of the lower interests received in the bank accounts of The Group.